wezleysherman/TFMusicAudioEncoder/README.md

 ## Setup
+1. Create a folder named 'audio_wav' and a folder named 'output'
-1. Put all WAV files in the audio_wav folder
+2. Put all WAV files for training in the audio_wav folder
-2. Open up your terminal within the folder and run `python3 encoder.py`
+3. Open up your terminal within the folder and run `python3 encoder.py`

 ## Tips
 - If you're only looking at a single batch of songs, it'd be wise to move the